 Financial assets and liabilities measured at fair value through profit or loss are measured initially at fair value excluding any transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
 Transaction costs on financial assets and financial liabilities at fair value through profit or loss are expensed immediately.
-Subsequent to initial recognition, all instruments measured at fair value through profit or loss are measured in fair value recognised in profit or loss.
+Subsequent to initial recognition, all instruments measured at fair value through profit or loss are measured at fair value with changes in fair value recognised in profit or loss.